Resource Theory of Non-absolute Separability: Resource Theory for non-absolutely Separable states

-We are interested to study a class of separable states which remains separable under any global unitary operations \cite{Kraus_PRA_2001, Henderson_PRA_2003, Chefles_PRA_2005}, known as absolutely separable (AS) states \cite{Marek_PRA_2001, Frank_PRA_2001}.
+We are interested in studying a class of separable states that remains separable under any global unitary operations \cite{Kraus_PRA_2001, Henderson_PRA_2003, Chefles_PRA_2005}, known as absolutely separable (AS) states \cite{Marek_PRA_2001, Frank_PRA_2001}.
 It can be shown that AS states constitute a compact and convex set, $\mathscr{D}^{AS}$ \cite{Archan_PRA_2014}.
-From definition, one finds that under any global unitary operations, an AS state remains AS, otherwise a successive application of several global unitary operations can transform an AS state to an entangled one.
+From the definition, one finds that under any global unitary operations, an AS state remains AS, otherwise a successive application of several global unitary operations would be able to transform an AS state to an entangled one.
 Moreover, a mixture of unitary operations,

-where $\sum_{i}p_{i}=1$ and $0\leq p_i\leq1$, also map an AS state to an another AS state, since the set $\mathscr{D}^{AS}$ is convex.
-We call any state outside the set $\mathscr{D}^{AS}$ as non-absolutely separable (non-AS) states.
+where $\sum_{i}p_{i}=1$ and $0\leq p_i\leq1$, also maps an AS state to an another AS state, since the set $\mathscr{D}^{AS}$ is convex.
+We refer to any state outside the set $\mathscr{D}^{AS}$ as a non-absolutely separable (non-AS) state.
 Thus the set of non-AS states contains both entangled and separable states which can be made entangled by some global unitary operations.
+See Fig. \ref{fig:AS_set} for a pictorial realization.

+\textit{Let us now introduce a resource theory of non-absolute separability (NAS), where we define AS states as free states.
+Therefore, the mixture of global unitary operations $\Lambda_{(p_{i},U_{i})}(\rho)$ can be considered as free operations for this resource theory.
+Hence, the non-AS states get the status of resourceful states under the NAS resource theory.}

+The choice of free operations in quantum resource theory is, in fact, the foundation of its physicality and is physically reasonable and consistent with the principles of quantum information theory.
+To argue it, let us recall that the resource theory of purity \cite{Streltsov_NJP_2018} is based on different types of free operations, namely the mixture of unitaries, $\left(\Lambda^{MU}\right)$, noisy operations $\left(\Lambda^{NO}\right)$, and the unital operations $\left(\Lambda^{U}\right)$.
+Note that these operations form a subset hierarchy, $\Lambda^{MU}\subset \Lambda^{NO} \subset \Lambda^U$.
+When only the mixture of unitaries is available to us, in that case, the resource theory of purity reduces to the resource theory of NAS. \\